 - 6.4.1 a.
-Compensation for Summer and/or Intersession School or Home Teaching by regular bargaining unit members, and any extra-duty outside of the stipends (Appendix B) that are beyond contract requirements shall be paid at the bargaining unit member's hourly rate, but not to exceed Step five, Column C (5-C) of the current certificated salary schedule (Appendix A). - b.
+Compensation for Summer and/or Home Teaching by regular bargaining unit members, and any extra-duty outside of the stipends (Appendix B) that are beyond contract requirements shall be paid at the bargaining unit member's hourly rate as follows: Teachers are not to exceed Step five, Column C (5-C) of the current certificated salary schedule (Appendix A).
+Nurses, Psychologists and Speech and Language Pathologists shall not exceed their hour rate up to Step 4 of the current salary schedule (Appendix A2a-c).
+Child Development Teachers shall not exceed their hourly rate up to Step five, Column C (5-c) of the current salary schedule (Appendix A3-8). - b.
 Four Hour Summer School: Compensation for summer school by regular Association members will be paid at a rate of 4.5 hours per a.m. or p.m. session which includes four (4) hours of instructional time, one (1) 15 minute uninterrupted break, and one (1) 15 minute prep time daily.
-Association Members will be paid at the Association Member's hourly rate, not to exceed step 5, column C. Prep time is at teacher's discretion. - 1.
-Summer School Teachers may be required to attend a pre-summer school staff meeting not to exceed 2 hours. - 2.
+Association Members will be paid at the Association Member's hourly rate, not to exceed step 5, column C. Prep time is at teacher's discretion. - Summer School Teachers may be required to attend a pre-summer school staff meeting not to exceed 2 hours. - 2.
 If the number of applicants exceeds the number of open positions, the Summer School Administrator will offer an interview to those Association members who have applied for a Summer School position. - 3.
 If two or more applicants apply and are equally qualified, the Association Member with the greatest seniority shall receive the position. - 4.
-If an applicant is denied a position, upon request the applicant will receive a written reason for denial. - 6.4.2 The District has the right, with the consent of the bargaining unit member involved, to contract with an individual teacher to work more than the 185 days scheduled in order to meet Year-Round Education needs of the district.
+If an applicant is denied a position, upon request the applicant will receive a written reason for denial. - 6.4.2 The District has the right, with the consent of the bargaining unit member involved, to contract with an individual teacher to work more than the 184 days scheduled in order to meet Year-Round Education needs of the district.
 Such services will be paid at the bargaining unit member's per diem rate. - 6.4.3 Bargaining unit members assigned a teaching period or substituting during their prep time will be compensated at their daily rate proportional to the number of teaching periods in the schedule - 6.4.4 Compensation for extra-duty assignments are as provided in Appendix "B." - 6.4.5 All Academic Stipends, with the exception of department/grade level leaders (as defined in 8.10), are assigned on a year to year basis.
 Positions will be reviewed on an annual basis and will continue and be renewed for the following year based upon receipt of a year-end satisfactory extra-duty/stipend assignment evaluation.
 Please see "Extra-duty Stipend Language" in Appendix B for additional provisions/limitations.